Sun Kil Moon's Mark Kozelek accused of sexual misconduct by seven more women

 “While I support the important work of addressing legitimate claims of sexual misconduct, I reject the false allegations and innuendo in the recent press,” he said at the time.

-Pitchfork has today (March 25) reported details of Kozelek’s alleged sexual coercion and emotional manipulation towards seven more women – many of whom were fans of Sun Kil Moon or Red House Painters and met the singer at one of his concerts.
+Pitchfork has today (March 25) reported details of Kozelek’s alleged sexual coercion and emotional manipulation towards seven more women – many of whom were fans of Sun Kil Moon or Red House Painters, and had met the singer at one of his concerts.

 WARNING: The rest of this article contains details some readers may find upsetting